-As with any organisation, especially those who are responsible for hosting and handling our customer's data, there are understandably a lot of questions from our customers as to whether Atlassian, as a cloud service provider, is taking due care for the protection and confidentiality of our customer's data.
-Any customer who is considering utilising cloud services face similar decisions in choosing to host any key applications or service.
+As with any organization, especially those who are responsible for hosting and handling our customer's data, there are understandably a lot of questions from our customers as to whether Atlassian, as a cloud service provider, is taking due care for the protection and confidentiality of our customer's data.
+Any customer who is considering utilizing cloud services face similar decisions in choosing to host any key applications or service.

 While each of our customers have their own security requirements, Atlassian's Security Management Program takes those security requirements into consideration, and arrives at a set of requirements unique for our company and our environment.
 The ISO27001 approach to planning, operating, evaluating performance, and improving allows for continuous evaluation of how our program is operating, and improve the program over time to take into consideration new threats, new requirements or improve the overall performance of our operation.